Data lab | Numbers speak volumes: America's unique struggle with gun violence

 Americans on gun laws

-American support for tougher gun restrictions in 2020 dropped to its lowest level since 2014 according to a polling Gallup (US-based analytics company) despite significant and vociferous public outcry, frequently following instances of gun tragedy.
-Only 52% of polled Americans indicated they favoured tougher gun legislation, while 35% said they should stay the same.
+American support for tougher gun restrictions in 2020 dropped to its lowest level since 2014 according to polling conducted by Gallup (a US-based analytics company) despite significant and vociferous public outcry, frequently following instances of gun tragedy.
+Only 52 per cent of polled Americans indicated they favoured tougher gun legislation, while 35 per cent said that the laws should remain unchanged.

-In the study, 11% of respondents thought that rules should be "made less strict."
+In the study, 11 per cent of respondents thought that rules should be "made less strict."
 In addition to being incredibly politicised and controversial, the subject generally divides people into different political camps.

-Based on the same research, Democrats support stronger gun legislation almost unanimously, with approximately 91% of them being in favour.
-Contrarily, only 24% of Republicans and 45% of Independent voters had the same opinion.
+Based on the same research, Democrats support stronger gun legislation almost unanimously, with approximately 91 per cent of them being in favour.
+Contrarily, only 24 per cent of Republicans and 45 per cent of Independent voters had the same opinion.

 WATCH WION LIVE HERE: